Trump deploys California National Guard to LA to quell protests despite the governor's objections

 Democratic Senate Minority Leader Chuck Schumer called for his immediate release, warning of a “disturbing pattern of arresting and detaining American citizens for exercising their right to free speech.”

 Lee reported from Santa Fe, New Mexico, and Price from Bridgewater, New Jersey.
-Associated Press writers Zeke Miller and Eric Tucker in Washington and Rebecca Boone in Boise, Idaho, contributed.
+Associated Press writers Zeke Miller and Eric Tucker in Washington; Rebecca Boone in Boise, Idaho, and Sophia Tareen in Chicago contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.